-- Fair value of this investment was determined using significant unobservable inputs. - (2) Qualified asset for purposes of section 55(a) of the Investment Company Act of 1940. - (3) As defined in the 1940 Act, the Company is deemed to be both an "Affiliated Person" and has "Control" of this portfolio company as the Company owns more than 25% of the portfolio company's outstanding voting securities or has the power to exercise control over management or policies of such portfolio company (including through a management agreement).
-Other than for purposes of the 1940 Act, the Company does not believe that it has control over this portfolio company. - (4) As defined in the 1940 Act, the Company is deemed to be both an "Affiliated Person" and has "Control" of this portfolio company as the Company owns more than 25% of the portfolio company's outstanding voting securities or has the power to exercise control over management or policies of such portfolio company. - (5) Under the 1940 Act, the Company is deemed to be an "Affiliated Person" of, as defined in the 1940 Act, this portfolio company as the Company owns at least 5% of the portfolio company's outstanding voting securities or is under common control with such portfolio company. - (6) Number of shares held. - (7) Ownership of LP interest held through the holding company BCP Great Lakes Fund, L.P., a non-U.S. company or principal place of business outside the U.S. - (8) Security has an unfunded commitment in addition to the amounts shown in consolidated schedule of investments.
+- (1) Fair value of this investment was determined using significant unobservable inputs, unless otherwise noted - (2) Non-qualified asset for purposes of section 55(a) of the Investment Company Act of 1940. - (3) As defined in the 1940 Act, the Company is deemed to be both an "Affiliated Person" and has "Control" of this portfolio company as the Company owns more than 25% of the portfolio company's outstanding voting securities or has the power to exercise control over management or policies of such portfolio company. - (4) As defined in the 1940 Act, the Company is deemed to be both an "Affiliated Person" and has "Control" of this portfolio company as the Company owns more than 25% of the portfolio company's outstanding voting securities or has the power to exercise control over management or policies of such portfolio company. - (5) Under the 1940 Act, the Company is deemed to be an "Affiliated Person" of, as defined in the 1940 Act, this portfolio company as the Company owns at least 5% of the portfolio company's outstanding voting securities or is under common control with such portfolio company. - (6) Number of shares held - (7) The investment is valued at the NAV of the underlying fund. - (8) Security has an unfunded commitment in addition to the amounts shown in consolidated schedule of investments.
 See Note 8 for additional information on the Company's commitments and contingencies